 Henry also worked the retail industry, where he and nine others proudly opened the first Brooks Brothers store in Green Hills Mall during the 1990s.
 His associates often remarked that he was an impeccable dresser, a gentleman who had style, grace and an awesome sense of humor.

 Henry Ramey III will be forever remembered as a wonderful, loving husband who loved the Lord with all his heart and soul.
 He will be deeply missed by family, friends and all that knew him.

 On Saturday, February 1, 2020 a memorial will take place at Madison Funeral Home and Pastor Jim Brown of Grace and Truth Ministries will give words of encouragement.

-To send flowers to the family of Henry Ramey, III, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Henry Ramey, III, please visit Tribute Store